-• Advanced Placement U.S. History PREREQUISITES: English 3 Honors
+• U.S. History Advanced Placement

+PREREQUISITES: English 3 Honors with a minimum score of 80.

 Examines the development of the U.S. Constitution and the history of America, including the discovery/exploration period through the post-Cold War era.
-It focus on the critical analysis early colonization, the American Revolution, the development of the new American nation, the Civil War, the Progressive Movement, the Spanish-American War, the Great Depression, World Wars I and II, the Korean and Vietnam conflicts, Cold War and Post-Cold War developments.
+It focus on the critical analysis early colonization, the American Revolution, the development of the new American nation, the Civil War, the Progressive

+Movement, the Spanish-American War, the Great Depression, World Wars I and II, the Korean and Vietnam conflicts, Cold War and Post-Cold War developments.
 State regulations require all AP students to take the AP Exam.
 This course is taught on an A/B day and is paired with English 4 AP Language and Composition in the junior year.
 A state-required End of Course exam will count for 20% of the final course average.